Blood-red haze engulfs Indonesian province as forest fires and smog worsen

 The Malaysian government has distributed some two million face masks to students in affected areas, according to national news agency Bernama.
 Some 600 schools were also temporarily closed in the country due to unhealthy levels of air pollution.

 Indonesian police said that the majority of forest fires were caused by human factors.
-According to police spokesman Dedi Prasetyo, close to 200 people have been arrested over their alleged involvement in the blaze, which have burnt some 328,000 hectares of land.
+According to police spokesman Dedi Prasetyo, close to 200 people have been arrested over their alleged involvement in the blaze.

 Fires and smog are a persistent problem during the summer months caused by slash and burn techniques to clear the land for agricultural purposes.
 For around two decades, large paper and palm oil plantations have farmed the rich peatlands that run along the Sumatran coast of Indonesia and the island of Borneo.